Have you ever wanted to find a great way to help motivate your toddler and/or child to eat healthy and finish their dinner?

 At lunch today, a smile beamed across my face.
 It was one of those “mommy moments” of complete satisfaction.

-It started when my two and three year old Max and Sophie sat down to eat their lunch.
+And it started when my two and three year old Max and Sophie sat down to eat their lunch.
 It was the typical chaos that lunch time brings feeding toddlers.
 Max asking for water, Sophie wanting a blue straw versus a red straw, one asking for crayons and the other wanting to go potty.
 FINALLY, after all the commotion and a spilled cup of water on the floor, their lunch was served.

 Both of my kids are luckily very hearty eaters.
 They typically eat their healthy breakfast, lunch and dinner with enthusiasm and gusto.
 However, today was different.